pudly/schmopera-hugo/content/articles/in-review-opra-de-montrals-atelier-lyrique-joins-the-coc-ensemble-studio.md

 date = "2014-02-22T17:14:00-05:00"
 lastmod = "2015-04-27T21:35:00-04:00"
 publishDate = "2014-02-22T17:14:00-05:00"
-slug = "in-review-opra-de-montrals-atelier-lyrique-joins-the-coc-ensemble-studio"
-title = "In review: Opéra de Montréal&#039;s Atelier Lyrique joins the COC Ensemble Studio"
+short_description = "Each year the COC Ensemble and the Atelier lyrique de L'Opéra de Montréal send several of their respective artists on a week-long exchange.
+The artists travel to Toronto or to Montréal to work with teachers, coaches and dramaturges at the opposite company, and give local concerts highlighting the visiting singers and pianists." slug = "in-review-opra-de-montrals-atelier-lyrique-joins-the-coc-ensemble-studio" title = "In review: Opéra de Montréal&#039;s Atelier Lyrique joins the COC Ensemble Studio"
 +++